awawa-dev/HyperHDR/README.md

 - List of available COM ports for the adalight driver
 - Fix: in specific cases some devices could not react to the 'no video signal' event when it's triggered
 - New installer for Raspberry Pi 3 & 4 64bit OS (AARCH64), faster up to 30% over 32bit OS armv7l version
-- Fix for WLED new network protoco
+- Fix for WLED new network protocol
 - LED grouping *aka* PC mode *aka* gradient mode, can help with eye fatigue when used with the monitor, each LED in the group has same average color
 - Add timeout for the anti-flickering filter
 - Panel for easy video resolution & refresh mode selection in the grabber section